saiduc/dotfiles/README.md

 ```
 Then log out and log back into your account.

-Note that to use the .zshrc file fromt this repo, you will have to edit line 5 to point to the right path for your oh-my-zsh installation.
+Note that to use the .zshrc file from this repo, you will have to edit line 5 to point to the right path for your oh-my-zsh installation.

 ## Acknowledgements